-Interest payments on either or both series of debentures may be deferred by us in our sole discretion from time to time for up to ten years, as long as no event of default or mandatory deferral event has occurred and is continuing, and so long as any deferral does not extend beyond the maturity date of the debentures.
+Interest payments on the debentures may be deferred by us in our sole discretion from time to time for up to ten years, as long as no event of default with respect to the debentures or mandatory deferral event has occurred and is continuing, and so long as any deferral does not extend beyond the maturity date of the debentures.
 Upon termination of any extension period and the payment of all amounts then due, we may commence a new extension period, subject to certain requirements, there being no limit to the number of such new extension periods that we may begin.
 See "Description of the Debentures-Option to Extend Interest Payment Period."